trigaten/Learn_Prompting/docs/basics/intro.md

 # 🟢 Introduction

-This article is built for people with little to no experience with prompt engineering or even AI.
-The target audience here is everyone from non-technical business students to non-technical adults.
-We will cover the basics of AI, and why you should care about prompt engineering.

-If you already know the basics of prompt engineering/AI, feel free to skip to the next article.
+We will begin by covering the basics of AI and describing why prompt engineering is so useful.
+If you already know about these topics, feel free to skip ahead to the [next article](https://learnprompting.org/docs/basics/prompting).

 ## What is AI?